 With the spiritual foundation in place, you also need to keep your mind alert and ready for action!
 Satan is going to do his best to lie to you, and he has likely already planted quite a few lies in your mind which you may be believing.
 Listening and believing these lies contributes to mental disarray in a huge way.
 Many times, we’re not even aware that we are focusing on these things until our mood has turned sour.

 The book Switch on Your Brain by neuroscientist Dr. Caroline Leaf helped me in a huge way to renew my mind and replace these negative thoughts with the truth of God’s Word.
 It’s basically the science behind Romans 12:2.
 The 21 Day Brain Detox is an amazing app that gives you a daily dose of “therapy” and helps you work through your issues with the Word.
 I love that it’s Bible-based + scientific.

-Getting enough good quality sleep cannot be underestimated when it comes to mental health.
-Sleep deprivation has actually been used as a form of torture, and I believe it!
+Getting enough good quality sleep cannot be underestimated on our list of natural remedies for mental health.
+Sleep deprivation has actually been used as a form of torture!
 There are lots of tips that can help you sleep better, but when I was suffering from chronic insomnia I needed Melatonin to help get my sleep cycles back on track.
 It really worked wonders to get me sleeping well again!
 Once your sleeping pattern improves, it is usually recommended to wean off of this supplement so your body will start making it’s own.

 Other things I’m loving for my sleep right now are my super comfy eye mask (this one’s similar) for when my hubby’s on his iPhone in bed and my new wool comforter!
 It’s a cotton outer layer with wool on the inside instead of down (the wool helps regulate body temp).
 We are liking this better than down since there’s not feathers flying everywhere!
 So very warm and cozy.